manishkumar03/ConnectTheDots/README.md

 </h2>

 ## Overview
-ConnectTheDots is an app to demonstrate how to draw circles connected by lines and how to redraw the lines the circles are dragged around.
+`ConnectTheDots` is an app to demonstrate how to draw circles connected by lines and how to redraw the lines when the circles are dragged around.